A Clustering Approach for Basket Trials Based on Treatment Response Trajectories: Simulation

-As comparators, we also evaluated three alternative models: \begin{enumerate} \item a clustering approach based solely on the ORR values (\textbf{ORR-only}), \item a hierarchical Bayesian model assuming a single common cluster across all baskets, corresponding to complete exchangeability (\textbf{One cluster}), and \item a model that does not perform clustering, applying independent $\mathrm{Beta}(1,1)$ priors to each basket (\textbf{No cluster}). \end{enumerate} For the ORR-only approach, clustering based on the silhouette method was implemented as described by Krajewska and Rauch (2021)~\cite{Krajewska2021}, where data-driven identification of homogeneous clusters based on ORR was demonstrated.
-Therefore, this approach was included as a comparator in our analysis.
+As comparators, we also evaluated four alternative models: \begin{enumerate} \item a clustering approach based solely on the ORR values (\textbf{ORR-only}), \item a hierarchical Bayesian model assuming a single common cluster across all baskets, corresponding to complete exchangeability (\textbf{One cluster}), \item a model that does not perform clustering, applying independent $\mathrm{Beta}(1,1)$ priors to each basket (\textbf{No cluster}), and \item an exchangeable/non-exchangeable Bayesian model (\textbf{EXNEX}). \end{enumerate} For the ORR-only approach, clustering was performed using the observed ORR alone and the same silhouette-based cluster selection procedure, following the general strategy of data-driven homogeneous subgroup identification described by Krajewska and Rauch~\cite{Krajewska2021}.

+As a supplementary comparator, we considered an EXNEX model following the exchangeable/non-exchangeable framework of Neuenschwander et al.~\citep{Neuenschwander2016}.
+For each basket, the log-odds of response was modeled as arising from a mixture of an exchangeable component and a basket-specific non-exchangeable component.
+The exchangeable component was modeled using a logistic-normal hierarchical Bayesian model with